funkstille/diasend2nightscout-bridge/README.md

 </br></br>
 So why not getting it done?</br>
 Because CamAPS FX and Diasend announced that the service will bei migrated to glooko.
-Glooko has an official API, which Diasend has not.
+Glooko has an official API, which diasend has not.
 So I thought it is better to invest time into glooko.
 But.... as always... the migration to glooko took way longer then I thought.
 So in the meantime everything could have been up and running.